 Can You Rebuild The Trust After Cheating?

 You can rebuild trust, but it requires patience, time, and effort.
 And of course, a commitment by both the partners.

 Cheating damages a relationship, and to fix that damage, both the partners have to cooperate and have faith in their relationship.
-While the betrayer needs to regain balance, accept the faults, give space, and heal, the betrayed person needs to give time, have inner strength, and courage.
-This may seem difficult to cope with, but it is certainly doable.
+While the betrayer needs to regain balance, accept their mistakes, give space, and heal, the betrayed person needs to give time, have inner strength, and courage.
+Affairs may seem difficult to cope with, but it is certainly doable.

 Tips To Rebuild Trust After Cheating

 It is difficult to move ahead after an episode of infidelity.
 But nothing is impossible.
 A little bit of adjustment and a bit of understanding can help you rebuild trust.
-Most importantly, you should be hopeful of the future of your relationship.
-Once you find that hope, you can get there by following some tips.
+The following tips should help you in order to feel more hopeful of the future of your relationship.

 When both the partners have mutually agreed on leaving the past behind and moving on together, there should be clarity in conversations.
 What were the causes that led to the affair?
 How can you avoid such situations again?